-Details of subjects available in Faculty of Applied Science courses but not included in this list may be obtained from the School responsible for the subject.
+Details of subjects available in Faculty of Applied Science courses but not included in this list may be obtained from the School responsible tor the subject.
 Details of subjects in the Faculty of Arts which may be taken as humanities subjects may be found in the current Arts Faculty Handbook.
-Textbook lists are no longer published in the Faculty handbooks.
-Separate lists are issued early in the year and are available at key points on the campus.

-The identifying numbers for each School are set out below.
+The identifying numbers for each School are set out on the following page.